jdittrich/userNeedResearchBook/text/communicateResults.md

 Answer them in your scenario:

-> Annika studies media culture and needs to finish here homework on »Cultural subconceptualist theory in the works of Koons« in order to hand the homework in on time.
-She goes to the library to see if the book on »Capitalism in the works of Rushdie« by Andreas Geoffrey contains arguments supporting her view on the structuralist paradigm.
+> Annika studies media culture and needs to finish here homework on “Cultural subconceptualist theory in the works of Koons” in order to hand the homework in on time.
+She goes to the library to see if the book on “Capitalism in the works of Rushdie” by Andreas Geoffrey contains arguments supporting her view on the structuralist paradigm.
 >
 > She enters the library and walks up to one of the computers standing in the corners of the library's halls.
 > She wants to look
 up the name of the author, but she notes that she forgot the copy of the book that referenced the work.
-She still knows that »Rusdie« or »Rushdie« was in the title of the book she needs.
+She still knows that “Rusdie” or “Rushdie” was in the title of the book she needs.
 After several trials she finds the right spelling of the name and, after scanning through a list, she finds the book she wants to read.
-The detail page of the search application gives the address of the library building she is in already and a code: »X0-3R52«… \[scenario may continue\]
+The detail page of the search application gives the address of the library building she is in already and a code: “X0-3R52”… \[scenario may continue\]

 You could as well create a scenario as a series of sketches, like a comic strip: